haddonm/aMSE/README.md

 This conceptual structure has implications for how the simulations are conditioned during the management strategy testing.
-While it is still the case that the general properties of each SMU are used to set the scene for each SMU’s component populations, the advent of sufficient GPS logger data now allows a more formal definition of the productivity of each population.
-Currently, the modelling assumes that each population is linearly arranged around the coastline, and this will allow, where available, specific catch/yield data to be used to define the bounds of each population within an SMU.
+While it is still the case that the general properties of each SAU are used to set the scene for each SAU’s component populations, the advent of sufficient GPS logger data now allows a more formal definition of the productivity of each population.
+Currently, the modelling assumes that each population is linearly arranged around the coastline, and this will allow, where available, specific catch/yield data to be used to define the bounds of each population within an SAU.

 An important change from previous designs is that larval dispersal is implemented explicitly rather than implicitly being held constant.
 This